OCamlPro/alt-ergo/docs/sphinx_docs/index.md

 You can [try Alt-Ergo](https://alt-ergo.ocamlpro.com/try.html) online.
 You can also learn more about our partners with the [Alt-Ergo Users' Club](https://alt-ergo.ocamlpro.com/#club).

+If you are using Alt-Ergo as a library, see the [API documentation](API/index) (also available [on ocaml.org](https://ocaml.org/p/alt-ergo-lib/latest/doc/index.html)).

 ## Input file formats

 Alt-ergo supports different input languages: